fendy07/sift-mask/README.md

 # Scale Invariant Feature Transform for Cirebon Mask Classification
 ### Fendy Hendriyanto

 The vast diversity of art in Indonesia generates many interest both domestically and internationally.
 One of the prominent culture is Cirebon Mask.
-There are five types of Cirebon masks: Panji, Samba, Rumyang, Tumenggung and Kelana.
+There are five types of Cirebon masks: Panji, Samba, Rumyang, Tumenggung and Klana.
 In this research, Cirebon masks is classified using digital images processing techniques using Scale-Invariant Feature Transform, while K-Nearest Neighbour, Support Vector Machines and Random Forest as the classifier.
 The best result is obtained by Support Vector Machine and Random Forest.

 ## Methodology
 * Data Collection